sumaho-live/TurboCat/docs/TESTING.md

 1. `TurboCat: Start` / `TurboCat: Stop` transitions update the toolbar.
 2. Deploying a Maven or Gradle project picks the right build without prompting after the first run.
 3. The **TurboCat** output channel shows prefixed extension messages and raw Tomcat logs.
-4. Smart deploy toggling changes the icon colour immediately.
+4. Smart deploy toggling reflects the correct label (`Smart Deploy` / `Smart Deploy (Off)`).
+5. `TurboCat: Generate Java Debug Profile` creates or updates `.vscode/launch.json` with the configured debug port.

 Document any gaps or planned test additions so they can be tracked in upcoming iterations.